Zero-free regions of the Riemann zeta function and approximation in weighted Dirichlet spaces: M obius estimates and zero-free regions of the Riemann zeta function

 The proof of Theorem \ref{thm-3.1} is based on the existence of these values.

 \item Depending on the value of $n$, the leading term of the first factor of the right-hand side of \eqref{eqn6} is,

 \end{enumerate} \end{rem} \begin{proof}

-Let us apply Theorem \ref{thmA} with $p=2$ and $\alpha = -(1+2s)$.
+Let us apply Theorem \ref{thmA} with $p=2$ and $\alpha = -(1+2{\s})$.
 In Hilbert spaces, we can apply Mazur's Theorem which tells us that the weak closure of a linear space is equal to its closure.
 Thus, we just need to prove that under our hypotheses $F_m$ is weakly convergent in the $X^2_\alpha$ norm (or equivalently, in the $D_\alpha$ norm).
-Since we know that pointwise convergence holds from Proposition \ref{lemC}, then we can procede as in the proof of the Prime Number Theorem: it is enough to check that $\|F_m\|_{p,\alpha}$ stays bounded when $m\in M$ for some (increasing) subsequence $M=\{m_r\}_{r\in\N} \subset \N$.
+Since we know that pointwise convergence holds from Proposition \ref{lemC}, then we can procede as we did when mentioning the Prime Number Theorem: it is enough to check that $\|F_m\|_{p,\alpha}$ stays bounded when $m\in M$ for some (increasing) subsequence $M=\{m_r\}_{r\in\N} \subset \N$.

 In order to evaluate the $X^2_{\alpha}$-norm of $F_m$, firstly, we apply \eqref{eqn10} to get rid of terms where $n \leq m$.
 Then, by means of the estimate \eqref{eqn12} applied to the tail of the sum, we obtain: